-When I wrote “100 Ways to be Kind to Your Child”, I was in yet another one of those exhausting phases of parenting where days were going by in a blur and I often went to bed feeling defeated and guilty.
+When I wrote this list of 100 Ways to be Kind to Your Child I was in one of those exhausting phases of parenting where days were going by in a blur and I often went to bed feeling defeated and guilty.
 Thus, these ways to be kind are not complex or fancy; they are basically a reminder to myself of the simple ways I can connect with and be there for my children.
 Many of them will remind you of ways you already are showing your love to your kids.

 Thank you for spreading kindness for our children.